If you’re visiting a place like Bosnia and Herzegovina, you’ll probably want to get some Bosnian souvenirs. Here is what to buy in Bosnia-Herzegovina.

 These souvenirs might be a bit more expensive than you could buy at a street market, but they bear a unique Bosnian flair.
 You can quickly get them at the Sarajevo airport or the souvenir shop in the City Hall (Vijecnica).
 You can also learn more on the HAAD official website or the HAAD Facebook page.

 If you choose a reasonable size and have luggage space available, then a traditional Bosnian carpet or kilim can be a one-of-a-kind present for you or a friend.
 These handwoven rugs, which became popular in the country during the Ottoman occupation, have simple motifs repeated across the surface, made with bold colors, with red and black being the more popular ones.
 Although they could prove a little awkward to transport, you might want to take home with you the real thing and not just a reproduction.

-Good quality Bosnian handwoven rugs are not as easy to find as in the past.
-Sadly the craft is being abandoned, and weavers are not so easy to find.
-However, if you’re on the hunt for a pretty Bosnian kilim, head to the markets in the most important cities, such as Sarajevo and Mostar, to find them.
+A good quality Bosnian rug IS not as easy to find as in the past.
+Sadly, the craft is being abandoned, and weavers are not so easy to find.
+However, if you’re hunting for a pretty Bosnian kilim, head to the markets in the most important cities, such as Sarajevo and Mostar, to find them.
 And remember, to be sure about the quality of the carpet, always check the knots on the reverse: the more you see, the better the carpet.

 Herzegovina is an important grape producer in the region and produces surprisingly good wines.
-The wine industry, which came to a stop during the Ottoman years, was brought back to life during the Austrian domination, and little by little, wine returned to be an important product of the country.
+The wine industry, which stopped during the Ottoman years, was brought back to life during the Austrian domination, and little by little, wine returned to be an important product of the country.